GigaExcalibur/Decadences/README.md

 # Devlog, read at your own peril

+## Thursday, 3-30
+- Adjusted page 4 of MSS to display supports (and a category for pronouns)
+- Set up pre-built supports for every character
+- Set up advanced weapon locks for every prf
+- Reorganized text
+- Attempted to insert a new status screen (unsuccessful, system graphics compression is going to be the end of me)
+- Removed weapon triangle

 ## Wednesday, 3-29
 - Inserted item icons for daggers and prfs
 - Fixed an error with Emerson's minimug